foxor/JCard/README.md

       *  Optional:
          *  then: an expression to evaluate if condition is true
          *  else: an expression to evaluate if condition is false
+   *  Server: Evaluate the condition, then evaluate the callbacks based on the condition value
+   *  Client: Not used
 *  MoveTo:
    *  Params:
       *  Required:
          *  card: the card to move
          *  zone: the zone to move the card to
-   *  Server: Move the card, then check for any triggers and propogate
+   *  Server: Move the card, then check for any triggers and propogate.
+Send to client
    *  Client: Move the card
 *  On:
    *  Params: